 Atopic dermatitis (atopic eczema, neurodermatitis)

-The causes of neurodermatitis are many and varied.
-Genetic predisposition, environmental factors as well as inflammation taking place in the skin play a role.
-This reduced skin barrier is caused by a deficiency, an imbalance or defective functioning of substances (e.g. proteins or fats) that are responsible for the formation of the upper layer of the skin.
-As a result, more water evaporates and the skin becomes dry.
-In addition, the skin becomes more permeable to allergens and other environmental substances.
+A deficiency, imbalance or defective functioning of substances (e.g. proteins or fats) responsible for the formation of the upper layer of the skin leads to a reduced skin barrier function, resulting in more water evaporating and the skin becoming dry.
+The skin also becomes more permeable to allergens and other environmental substances.
 These can trigger inflammatory reactions.

-As well as the changes to the structure of the skin, climate/weather, psychological stress, chemical irritants (e.g. shower and washing products), etc. have an influence on the skin’s condition.
-The triggers for an episode of neurodermatitis differ from one person to the next and can change during the course of a lifetime.
-Several factors frequently play a part, which is why it is often difficult to identify the trigger or triggers.
+As well as the changes to the structure of the skin, factors such as climate / weather, psychological stress and chemical irritants (e.g. shower and washing products) also affect skin condition.
+The triggers for an episode of atopic dermatitis differ from one person to the next and can change during the course of a lifetime.
+Frequently, more than one factor is involved, which is why it is often difficult to identify the trigger or triggers.

-In atopic dermatitis the condition of the skin is constantly changing.
+In atopic dermatitis the skin’s condition constantly changes.
 The following symptoms may occur:

 These symptoms can appear simultaneously or in varying degrees.
 The eczema appears on typical areas of skin, depending on the sufferer’s age.
 During infancy it mainly affects the face, the upper body, hands and extensor surfaces of the arms and legs.
 In small children, the episodes mainly occur in the hollows of the knees, elbows, on the face, neck and throat.
 Hand and foot eczema may additionally be observed in older children, adolescents and adults.